ahmadx16/blog_app_server/README.md

 }
 ```

-It will return a added blog's data in following format.
+It will return updated blog's data in following format.

 ```JSON
 {